teohaik/suispresso/README.md

 ## Project Structure

 - **app**: Contains a Next.js backend API to offer helper services.
 Currently, it is not used.
+- **arduino**: Contains the Arduino code for the coffee machine.
+It handles the Bluetooth communication and brewing process.
 - **move**: Contains a smart contract for Coffee NFT per coffee portion.
 - **setup**: Contains testing scripts for the smart contract.
 - **SuiCoffeeMachineApp**: Contains the Suispresso Android app.